arielgee/Sage-Like/.misc/tasks.md

 * a hidden preference for strict content-type semantics
 * in panel.css set splitter colors like toolbar (dialog bk/border colors): var(--bk-color-dialog)
 * The Fx68 bug that was worked-around in commit a8807b9 (16/3/2021) is back in v89 (preferences: In Fx v68 dark theme, dropdown list items is white on white)
+* add podcast feed from https://castos.com/ to sage-like_test-feeds.opml and then to github
 ---